CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 GPU).
 You can create a `thrust::device_vector` by creating a `thrust::host_vector` from the given pointer, then casting it.

+For thrust stream compaction, take a look at [thrust::remove_if](https://thrust.github.io/doc/group__stream__compaction.html).
+It's not required to analyze `thrust::remove_if` but you're encouraged to do so.

 ## Part 5: Why is My GPU Approach So Slow?
 (Extra Credit) (+5)

 If you implement your efficient scan version following the slides closely, there's a good chance